LuciCMD/AICoverGen/README.md

 Download cuDNN 8.9.7 for CUDA 11.x [here](https://developer.nvidia.com/rdp/cudnn-archive), create the required folders or place it in existing folders here "C:\Program Files\NVIDIA\CUDNN\8.9.7.29" and add it to user or system path environment variables as "C:\Program Files\NVIDIA\CUDNN\8.9.7.29\bin" (no quotes)

+## Windows Users
+For Windows compatibility, a prebuilt wheel for fairseq is provided in the `prebuilt_whl` folder.
+This helps avoid common build issues on Windows systems.
+All you need to do is follow the above steps to install Python 3.9 and all other requirements.

 ### Clone AICoverGen repository

 Open a command line window and run these commands to clone this entire repository and install the additional dependencies required.